Diego Aramburo: Gender change

 In May 2018, Diego Aramburo was legally recognized as a woman under Bolivia's Law 807 on Gender Identity.
 According to the artist – who made no changes to her body or name – the measure was adopted as "a way of fighting against the strict heteronormalization of Bolivian society" and "breaking with the cultural barriers around gender identity."
 The process that the artist went through to legalize her new identity was documented in Genero (2018), an expanded work of art made in co-production with Ecuador and Brazil and with the backing of Iberescena.
 Although she received the support of various personalities related to the arts, teaching, and activism, Aramburo was also the target of criticism for the action, sparking intense debate on the subject.

 Style

-Diego Aramburo's works are framed within contemporary theater, with a strong influence of the visual and performing arts, and an interest in mixing different languages on stage, using audiovisual projections – often recorded in real time – live music, and exploration of new technologies.
+Diego Aramburo's works are framed within contemporary theater, with a strong influence of the visual and performing arts, and an interest in mixing different languages on stage.
+She used audiovisual projections – often recorded in real time – live music, and exploration of new technologies.
 Considered an innovative and transgressive director, especially for the canons of the Bolivian theater – which she frequently represents at international festivals, but moving away from the idea of "Bolivianity" understood as something folkloric, costumbrista, or autochthonous - Aramburo has a body of work in which it is possible to identify some recurring themes or concerns: sexuality, identity, ancestry, obscenity, Bolivian history, and vices and abuse of power.